jiwoo-jus/MelodyMind/README.md

-# MelodyMind Project Setup Guide
+Collecting workspace information# MelodyMind Project Setup Guide

 Based on your workspace, I'll explain how to set up and run the MelodyMind project with MySQL integration.

 ## Prerequisites

-- MySQL server with `musicoset` database already set up
+- MySQL server (download from here => https://dev.mysql.com/downloads/mysql/) with `musicoset` database already set up
 - Docker is installed and running

 ## Setup Steps